Badminton at the Arab Games

 Badminton has been part of the Arab Games since 1999 in Amman, Jordan.
 Syria tops the medal table, having won 15 gold medals, 3 silvers and 3 bronze medals.
 Algeria won four golds and two silvers while Egypt won a gold, three silvers and six bronzes.
 Sudan won its first medal in badminton at the 2007 Pan Arab Games.

-Badminton was later discontinued from the Games in 2011.
+At the 2011 Arab Games in Qatar, badminton was removed from the sports program.
+The sport later returned to the 2023 Arab Games in Algiers, Algeria with the team events discontinued.

 Previous winners

+Arab Games helds in 5 cities (Algiers, Oran, Constantine, Annaba and Tipaza).
+Badminton tournament helds in Algiers.